jennychen1030/enhanced-one-former/README.md

 ## Features
 - Enhanced OneFormer is an advanced neural network model designed for comprehensive image segmentation tasks, including semantic, instance, and panoptic segmentation.
 Building upon the original OneFormer architecture, this enhanced version integrates improvements in various components, offering more robust and accurate segmentation capabilities.
 - I have used the OneFormer model from the paper "OneFormer: One Transformer to Rule Universal Image Segmentation" as a reference for re-implementations.
-I implemented my version of EnhancedOneFormer model from scratch and added more comments of each function.
+I implemented my version of EnhancedOneFormer model from scratch and added more comments on each function.
+- Here is the GitHub repository of the OneFormer model: https://github.com/SHI-Labs/OneFormer/tree/main

 ## Prerequisites
 Before installing and using Enhanced OneFormer, ensure you have the following prerequisites installed: